Controllable Sequence Editing for Biological and Clinical Trajectories: Implementation Details

 \section{Implementation Details}

-We provide code and instructions in our GitHub repository to implement \name, baselines, and ablations: \url{https://github.com/mims-harvard/CLEF}.
+We provide code and instructions to implement \name, baselines, and ablations: \url{https://github.com/mims-harvard/CLEF}.
 To implement baselines, we follow the authors' recommendations on model design and hyperparameter selection from the original publications.
 We do not share data or model weights that may contain sensitive patient information.